 If we set our short order below the bottom of the triangle, we could’ve caught some pips off that dive.

 As you probably guessed, descending triangles are the exact opposite of ascending triangles (we knew you were smart!).
-In descending triangles, there is a string of lower highs which forms the upper line.
+In descending triangle chart patterns, there is a string of lower highs which forms the upper line.
 The lower line is a support level in which the price cannot seem to break.

 Now most of the time, and we do say MOST, the price will eventually break the support line and continue to fall.